artefactual/archivematica-docs/user-manual/ingest/manual-normalization.rst

 That data folder will contain your originals and normalized files, and the METS will include PREMIS events with "manual normalization" noted in the eventDetail of the appropriate normalization events.
-A discussion of the overall AIP structure can be found here: AIP structure Additionally, you might note that the manualNormalization folder and subfolders used during the manual normalization workflow have been deleted once normalization was approved rather than being packaged into the AIP.
+A discussion of the overall AIP structure can be found here: :ref:`AIP structure <aip-structure>`.
+Additionally, you might note that the manualNormalization folder and subfolders used during the manual normalization workflow have been deleted once normalization was approved rather than being packaged into the AIP.

 10. If you are satisfied with everything here, continue to store your AIP and/or upload your DIP as per the User manual instructions.